Panasonic G9 vs Sony RX100 V

-The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
+The Panasonic Lumix DC-G9 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in November 2017 and October 2016.
 The G9 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (G9) and an one-inch sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (G9) and an one-inch (RX100 V) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (55 percent) than the Panasonic G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the G9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G9 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G9 gets 400 shots out of its DMW-BLF19 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.